New surgical technology helps patients return to an active lifestyle in no time

 Neal was referred to Dr. Durbhakula after a diagnosis of psoriatic arthritis revealed serious damage to his right hip.

 “I was impressed with how accommodating Dr. Durbhakula was, how he worked with my wife and me as a team to decide the technique—the less-invasive, anterior approach—and the instrument [the Hana Table].
 It was a very good experience,” Neal says.

-It’s an experience afforded to all patients at The Joint Center at Shady Grove Adventist Hospital.
+It’s an experience afforded to all patients at The Joint Center at Shady Grove Medical Center.
 It begins with the joint replacement program— “boot camp”—which is a class before surgery to help patients understand what to expect during and after the procedure, from managing pain to putting on socks.

 Certified orthopedic nurses also help with postoperative inpatient support and care plans for recovery at home.

-The Hana Table is one more tool in Shady Grove Adventist Hospital’s state-of-the-art surgical suite that enhances the latest advancements in knee and hip replacements provided in its Joint Center.
+The Hana Table is one more tool in Shady Grove Medical Center’s state-of-the-art surgical suite that enhances the latest advancements in knee and hip replacements provided in its Joint Center.

 “Age is not a criterion for the Hana Table,” Dr. Durbhakula says.
 “If a patient needs relief from arthritis or hip pain, the anterior approach can provide that relief with a quicker recovery.
 I am seeing amazing results.”

 As a former marathoner, Neal says he’s making strides in his recovery.